-This community occurs in the riparian corridor running west-east to the north of the development, in association with the junction of two 1st order streams into a 2nd order stream (under the Strahler classification) that discharges under the rail line in the east.
-The watercourse includes the large constructed dam around which there is limited vegetation.
+This community occurs in the riparian corridor running west-east in the southwest of the development, in association with the junction of two 1st order streams into a 2nd order stream (under the Strahler classification) that feeds into the large dam.
+The watercourse follows the southern boundary of the development before exiting the subject site near the dam.
 The vegetation that makes up the community is in generally good condition with a limited number of high threat weeds with an established presence, generally nearer the edges.
 The canopy is dominated by Eucalyptus robusta and E. resinifera with a sub-canopy of Melaleuca sieberi, M. nodosa and M. linariifolia.
 The sub-canopy is very dense, and shrubs occurring below it at low densities include Pulteneae villosa, Melaleuca thymifolia and Leptospermum juniperinum.
 The ground layer is dominated by Gahnia clarkei throughout, with accompaniment dependent on degree and frequency of inundation.
 In lower areas, Schoenus brevifolius, Baumea rubiginosa, Empodisma minus and Hemarthria uncinata co-occur, and on higher ground Entolasia marginata, Ischaemum australe, Imperata cylindrica, Hydrocotyle sibthorpioides, Gleichenia dicarpa and Centella asiatica are representative.

 Exotic species generally occur on edges with some core infestations, and include Ageratina adenophora, Rubus fruticosus sp. agg., Ambrosia tenuifolia, Lantana camara, Paspalum dilatatum, Pinus radiata and Bidens pilosa.
-The eastern extent of the western riparian corridor, which is often inundated, hosts Hight Threat Exotic aquatic weeds Eichhornia crassipes (Water Hyacinth - WONS) and Ludwigia peruviana (Water Primrose).
+The eastern extent of the riparian corridor, which is often inundated, hosts Hight Threat Exotic aquatic weeds Eichhornia crassipes (Water Hyacinth - WONS) and Ludwigia peruviana (Water Primrose).